-It’s looking like one of my two biggest pet peeves with the GNOME Shell might soon be solved!
+It’s looking like one of my biggest pet peeves with the GNOME Shell could soon be solved!

 Alex, aka BabyWogue, aka that anime guy with an unhinged hatred towards Ubuntu, Canonical, and anything coloured orange, has spotted a “very useful change” in GNOME Shell’s development code, i.e. the work towards GNOME 3.34.